TusharKarsan/HardChallengeSolution/README.md

 1. Speed up the execution of the SmartVault.DataGeneration tool.
 Developers have complained that this takes a long time to create a test database.

+*Note by Tushar on 2023-05-08*
+- using prepared statements, and
+- insert batch in a transaction.

 2. All business objects should have a created on date.

 3. Implement a way to output the contents of every third file of an account to a single file.